cde2310grp6/launch_scripts/README.md

 ## Usage
-Run the launch command from the directory of this repo In your launch command, you must specify 1. dir of your Remote PC's ros_ws 2. hostname of your turtlebot, e.g.
+Run the launch command from the directory of this repo In your launch command, you must specify
+ 1. dir of your Remote PC's ros_ws
+ 2. hostname of your turtlebot

+For example,
 ```bash
 tmuxinator start 2310_mission_launch ~/2310_workspace turtlebotIP=192.168.1.1
 ```